QuTech-Delft/OpenQL/docs/platform.rst

   instruction.
 Setting ``disable_optimization`` to ``true`` will mean that this instruction cannot be compiled away during optimization.

+  :Note: This is not implemented.
+Propose to do so.
+Then have to define what is exactly means: compiling away is interpreted as the gate with this flag ``true`` will never be deleted from a circuit once created, nor that the circuit that contains it will be deleted.

 * ``type`` indicates whether the instruction is a microwave (``mw``), flux (``flux``) or readout (``readout``).
+  This is used by the resource manager to select the resources of a gate for scheduling.